 Less watching strangers’ Instagram stories, more going to the doctors when necessary.

 This year I’ve given up on pledging to go to the gym.
-I’ve never actually been enough of a sucker to actually enter one of those seasonal cut-rate Faustian pacts with fitness gyms.
+I’ve never actually been enough of a sucker to actually enter one of those seasonal cut-rate Faustian pacts with Fitness First.
 I’ll admit that I’ve toyed with the idea, but I don’t like lifting stuff, and sports equipment make me a bit anxious, both important realisations to come to.
 So if 2016 and the years since have been, as said Kylie, all about ‘realising stuff’, then let 2019 be all about finally making something of those realisations.
 In the spirit of annual renewal, allow me to share some of my resolutions on this very public platform in the vain-by-Feb-1st hope that I will actually stick to them.

 Stop ghosting guys on Grindr

 According to Apple’s godforsaken ‘Screen Time’ function, the fifth most used app on my phone, surpassing Google Maps, Safari and Mail, is Grindr.
 But you would be mistaken, reader, to come here expecting swashbuckling tales of a queer Don Juan.
 For that I most certainly am not.
 So why do I spend so much time on an app whose literal purpose is to facilitate fucking, you ask?
 Well, often, I just scroll aimlessly, seeking solace in the humbling melancholy of knowing I am so surrounded by men as bored and horny as I am, yet here I float, alone.
 I am a gay Scarlett Johansson in Lost in Translation, sat in my Park Hyatt window gazing wistfully over a Tokyo where the towers are tops named Dominic, furtive diamond emojis at their peaks twinkling in the twilight glow of my malfunctioning backlight.
 I am waiting for my Bill Murray.